tuya/TuyaOpen/apps/tuya_t5_pixel/README.md

 >    - Authorization code acquisition: https://tuyaopen.ai/docs/quick-start#get-tuyaopen-license
 >
 > 4. **Location Configuration:** Set device location information in the Tuya App to obtain accurate weather data
+>  - Use Tuya App to bind the device
+>  - Set device location (city/region) in the App
+>  - Location information is used to obtain accurate weather data
 >
 > **Warning:** Failure to configure correct UUID and AUTHKEY will prevent the device from connecting to Tuya cloud servers, and weather data will be unavailable.